yyu233/StudyNote/General/Drool/RuleEngine.md

 Rules are stored in Production Memory and facts are stored in Working Memory.
 The Inference Engine executes Pattern Matching process by matching the facts against rules.

+If conflict occurs during Pattern Matching, Agenda will resolve the conflicts by Conflict Resolution strategy.